Two Fingers Brewing Co.

-Two Fingers Brewing Co. is a craft beer brand and social enterprise.
-Two Fingers Brewing Co. is based in Farringdon, London.
+Two Fingers Brewing Co. was a craft beer brand and social enterprise based in Farringdon, London.
+The company was dissolved in 2020.

 History

 Two Fingers Brewing Co. was founded by seven friends who met whilst working at an advertising agency in London.

 In 2012, several of their colleagues were affected by prostate cancer.
-Soon after they learnt that prostate cancer kills roughly as many men as breast cancer does women, despite awareness and funding of it being significantly lower.
+Soon after they learnt that prostate cancer kills roughly as many men as breast cancer does women, however, awareness and funding for prostate cancer is significantly lower.

 Around this time, the company where they worked was moving to a new building with its own bar, so they came up with the idea to produce their own craft beer to sell within it and realised the opportunity to give back to the men that drank it by donating all profits to prostate cancer charities.

 In 2013, the brand was launched nationally.
 The founders built a supply chain of partners who agreed to work at, near or below cost in support of the cause, as well as forming an official partnership with Prostate Cancer UK.

 Two Fingers Brewing Co.'s first beer, Aurelio, went on sale to the public in January 2014.
 Notable retailers have included Tesco, Ocado, Morrisons, Jamie's Italian, and Club Gascon.